 View Sections

 Subject varies each semester.
-Prerequisite: a 300-level Philosophy course (Phil/PNP 315 is recommended); and PNP Major standing or approval of instructor.
+Prerequisites: One 300-level philosophy course (Phil 315 or PNP 315 is recommended) as well as PNP major standing or approval of instructor.

 Credit 3 units.
 A&S IQ: SSC Arch: SSC Art: SSC EN: S